Washington State Lands

 *In January 2011, we successfully settled our case challenging the Whiskey Dick EIS with an agreement that will close about 35,000 acres of the area to livestock grazing for 20 years.

-Advocates is grateful to several key volunteer experts without whom the victories would not have happened, including Dr. Steve Herman, Dr. Don Johnson, Bob Tuck, and Katie Fite.
+Advocates for the West is grateful to several key volunteer experts without whom the victories would not have happened, including Dr. Steve Herman, Dr. Don Johnson, Bob Tuck, and Katie Fite.